-New EUTM and RCD filings post-Brexit will not extend to the UK (they will be limited to the EU 27).
-Brand owners will need to seek national protection in the UK for their trade marks and designs.
-Application through the Madrid System will still be available for IRs designating the UK and the UK Government has ratified the Hague Agreement on designs which will come into effect in June 2018.
+New EUTM filings after the transitional period or post exit (as applicable) will not extend to the UK (they will be limited to the remaining 27 EU member states).
+Trade mark owners will need to seek national protection in the UK for their trade marks.
+Application through the Madrid Protocol will still be available for International Registrations designating the UK.

-The UK court system will no longer have EU trade mark courts.
-EUTM holders will not be able to enforce them in the UK and obtain pan-EU injunctions under the EUTM Regulation.
-Brexit may also impact on the general jurisdiction of the UK Courts and enforcement of their judgements in EU 27.
+The UK court system will no longer have EU trade mark courts after the transitional period or post exit (as applicable) .
+EU trade mark holders will not be able to enforce them in the UK and obtain pan-EU injunctions under the EUTM Regulation.
+UK Courts will, of course, have jurisdiction over infringement of UK trade marks.

 Patents – Potential Significant Impact on Unitary Patent Court and Unitary European Patent Regime post Brexit

 Supplementary Protection Certificates: While the UK remains a member of the EU, businesses can continue to apply for and be granted SPCs using the current system.
 Once the UK leaves the EU, businesses will still be able to apply for SPCs in the remaining EU Member States under the existing system.
-The UK Government has stated that it is exploring options for SPC protection in the UK after it leaves the EU.
+The UK Government has introduced legislation to maintain the current SPC framework in the UK after it leaves the EU.

 The interesting question is whether the UK can continue to participate in the UPC regime after its exit from the EU.
 The UK Government has noted that the UPCA is an international treaty and that the international court will have jurisdiction over patent disputes across its contracting states.
 However, the Government has also noted that the unique nature of the proposed court means that the UK’s future relationship with the UPC will be subject to negotiation with European partners as the UK leaves the EU.
 The continuing participation of the UK and any participation of other non-EU countries, such as Switzerland, would certainly require amendment of the UPCA.
 It is thought that this is a possibility, but the question is whether there is enough support to make this happen?